Athletics News |

 Fouracre came to UC after spending the last six years as the director of game and event management and facility scheduling at Louisiana State University where he oversaw all athletic event management functions, including managing the overall game management budget of approximately $1.5 million.
 Additionally, he served as director of the Pete Maravich Assembly Center (PMAC), a 13,215 seat on-campus facility.
 He administered budgets, represented the PMAC for contracted events and oversaw all facility improvements, including the new competition and practice gym floor

-Prior to LSU, Fouracre had a four-year stint at Illinois State where he directed game operations for 19 varsity sports and managed two NCAA Regional Championships and Missouri Valley Conference championships.
+Prior to LSU, Fouracre had a four-year stint at Illinois State where he directed game operations for 19 varsity sports and managed two NCAA Regional Championships and several Missouri Valley Conference championships.

 He began his career in facilities management at University of Florida in 1999, where he provided game management for home athletic contests, assisted with capital improvement projects and supervised game day operations and staff on football game days.

 As first Vice President of the Collegiate Event and Facility Management Association's (CEFMA), Fouracre graduated with a degree in physical education with a concentration in athletic administration from Springfield College in 1992.
 He later went on to pursue his master's from Springfield in 1999, while serving as the assistant baseball coach for his alma mater.